 Es Mercat – the best fish restaurant in Montevideo

 So says Roberto who recommends putting yourself in the hands of the owner, also called Roberto, and letting him choose your dishes.
-Savvy TripAdvisor reviewers also recommend the same.
-You won’t regret it.
+The Guru tried it and is now a convert – check out her review of Es Mercat.

 Best place to watch the sun set in the Old City